 The Artistic Development Committee of the Board of Directors of Beowulf Alley Theatre Company, 11 South 6th Avenue in Downtown Tucson today announced its selection of plays for the 2010-2011 season.
 In its continuing mission to enrich the community and enhance appreciation of the arts through the production of innovative, invigorating theatre and theatrical education with the highest standards for acting and production, five plays have been chosen for the subscription series that celebrate an international mix of playwrights.

 September 10-26, 2010

-Shining City has been described as "modern day ghost story about human contact."
+Shining City has been described as a "modern day ghost story about human contact."
 Set in a therapist's office in Dublin, the play grapples with faith, guilt and redemption, underscoring the failures of language to communicate the truth.
-A middle-aged man (John), who has recently seen the ghost of his deceased wife, seeks professional help from a priest-turned-therapist (Ian).
-The travails of the guilt-ridden John offer more than professional fodder for Ian, and the routine visits become a gripping struggle to survive.
+A middle-aged man (John) who has recently seen the ghost of his deceased wife seeks professional help from a priest-turned-therapist (Ian).
+The travails of the guilt-ridden John offer more than professional fodder for Ian and the routine visits become a gripping struggle to survive.

 The Transylvanian Clockworks by Don Nigro